lsaffel/findastring/README.md

 # findastring
-A program to read in a string and a path, then search all of the files in the path and print out the paths of the files that contain the string.
+A program to read in a string and a path, then search all of the files in the path (directory) and print out the paths of the files that contain the string.

 Java